2. Summary of material accounting policies:

 (j) Cash and cash equivalents

-For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, cheques and drafts on hand including remittances in transit, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 Bank overdrafts are shown within borrowings in current financial liabilities in the balance sheet.

 (k) Inventories

 In determining the cost of inventories, weighted average cost method is used.
 Cost of inventory comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventory to their present location and condition.
 Cost of manufactured inventories comprises of the direct cost of production and appropriate overheads.
-Flic net realisable value of bought out inventories is taken at the current replacement value.
+The net realisable value of bought out inventories is taken at the current replacement value.

-Spare parts, standby equipment and service equipment arc recognised as Property, Plant and Equipment if and only if it is probable that future economic benefits associated with them will flow to the company and their cost can be measured reliably.
+Spare parts, standby equipment and service equipment are recognised as Property, Plant and Equipment if and only if it is probable that future economic benefits associated with them will flow to the company and their cost can be measured reliably.
 Otherwise such items are classified and recognised as inventory.

 (l) Employee benefits

 Employee Benefits include provident fund, employee state insurance scheme, gratuity and compensated absences.
-Expenses and liabilities in respect of employee benefits are recorded in accordance with Ind AS 19.
-Employee Benefits
+Expenses and liabilities in respect of employee benefits are recorded in accordance with Ind AS 19, Employee Benefits

 Short-term obligations

-Liabilities for wages and salaries, including noil-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees’ services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities
+Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
+The liabilities are presented as current employee benefit obligations in the balance sheet.

 Defined Contribution Plan

 The company has defined contribution plan for employees comprising of Provident Fund and Employee State Insurance.
 The contributions paid/payable to these plans during the year are charged to the statement of Profit and Loss for the year.
-Such benefits are classified as Defined Contribution Schemes as the Company docs not carry any further obligations, apart from the contributions made on a monthly basis.
+Such benefits are classified as Defined Contribution Schemes as the Company does not carry any further obligations, apart from the contributions made on a monthly basis.

 Defined Benefit Plans

 Payment of Gratuity to employees is covered by the Group Gratuity cum Assurance Scheme of LIC of India, which is a defined benefit scheme and the company makes contribution under the said scheme.
 The net present value of the obligation for gratuity benefits as determined on independent actuarial valuation, conducted annually using the projected unit credit method, as adjusted for unrecognized past services cost if any and as reduced by the fair value of plan assets, is recognized in the accounts.
-Service cost and net interest expense or income is reflected in the Statement of Profit and Loss.
-Gain or Loss on account of re measurements is recognized immediately through Other Comprehensive Income in the period in which they occur.
+Service cost and net interest expense or income is reflected

 Other Long Term Employee Benefits